-In this tutorial, we’ll show you how to enable it, and we’ll discuss some of the useful features that are packed within Safari’s Develop menu.
+In this tutorial, we’ll show you how to enable Safari’s Develop menu on Mac, and we’ll discuss some of the useful features that are packed within it.

 What is Safari’s Develop menu?

-Safari has a hidden menu labeled “Develop” that is typically disabled from your Menu Bar by default.
-On the other hand, it’s easily enabled by the user.
+Safari has a hidden menu labeled “Develop” that is typically disabled from your menu bar by default.
+On the other hand, it can be easily enabled by the user.

 The features that I think come in handy the most for me are the following: